tealtools/awesome-apache-pulsar/README.md

 - [Streaming War and How Apache Pulsar is Acing the Battle](https://streamnative.io/blog/streaming-war-and-how-apache-pulsar-is-acing-the-battle) by Shivji Kumar Jha and Sachidananda Maharana.
 - [StreamNative: Enabling Real-time Messaging and Streaming for the Cloud](https://streamnative.io/blog/enabling-real-time-messaging-and-streaming-for-the-cloud) by Sijie Guo and Matteo Merli.
 - [David Kjerrumgaard, Pulsar In Action Author, Talks All Things Pulsar](https://streamnative.io/blog/david-kjerrumgaard-pulsar-inauthor-talks-all-things-pulsar) by Carolyn King.
+- [A More Accurate Perspective on Pulsar’s Performance Compared to Kafka](https://streamnative.io/blog/perspective-on-pulsars-performance-compared-to-kafka) by Penghui Li and Sijie Guo.
+- [Benchmarking Pulsar and Kafka - The Full Benchmark Report - 2020](https://streamnative.io/blog/benchmarking-pulsar-and-kafka-report-2020) by Penghui Li and Sijie Guo.

 #### Case studies

-- [Handling 100K Consumers with One Pulsar Topic](https://streamnative.io/blog/handling-100k-consumers-with-one-pulsar-topic) by Hongjie Zhai from NTT.
+- [Handling 100K Consumers with One Pulsar Topic](https://streamnative.io/blog/handling-100k-consumers-with-one-pulsar-topic) by Hongjie Zhai from **NTT**.
-- [WeChat: Using Apache Pulsar to Support the High Throughput Real-time Recommendation Service](https://streamnative.io/blog/wechat-using-apache-pulsar-support-high-throughput-real-time-recommendation-service) by Shen Liu from WeChat.
+- [WeChat: Using Apache Pulsar to Support the High Throughput Real-time Recommendation Service](https://streamnative.io/blog/wechat-using-apache-pulsar-support-high-throughput-real-time-recommendation-service) by Shen Liu from **WeChat**.
-- [How Proxima Beta Implemented CQRS and Event Sourcing on Top of Apache Pulsar and ScyllaDB](https://streamnative.io/blog/how-proxima-beta-implemented-cqrs-event-sourcing-ofapache-pulsar-scylladb) by Lei Shi from Proxima Beta, part of Tencent Interactive Entertainment Group Global (IEG Global).
+- [How Proxima Beta Implemented CQRS and Event Sourcing on Top of Apache Pulsar and ScyllaDB](https://streamnative.io/blog/how-proxima-beta-implemented-cqrs-event-sourcing-ofapache-pulsar-scylladb) by Lei Shi from Proxima Beta, part of **Tencent** Interactive Entertainment Group Global (IEG Global).
-- [600K Topics Per Cluster: Stability Optimization of Apache Pulsar at Tencent Cloud](https://streamnative.io/blog/600k-topics-per-cluster-stability-optimization-apache-pulsar-tencent-cloud) by Xiaolong Ran from Tencent Cloud.
+- [600K Topics Per Cluster: Stability Optimization of Apache Pulsar at Tencent Cloud](https://streamnative.io/blog/600k-topics-per-cluster-stability-optimization-apache-pulsar-tencent-cloud) by Xiaolong Ran from **Tencent** Cloud.
-- [Client Optimization: How Tencent Maintains Apache Pulsar Clusters with over 100 Billion Messages Daily](https://streamnative.io/blog/client-optimization-how-tencent-maintains-apache-pulsar-clusters-100-billion-messages-daily) by Mingyu Bao and Dawei Zhang from Tencent TEG Data Platform Department.
+- [Client Optimization: How Tencent Maintains Apache Pulsar Clusters with over 100 Billion Messages Daily](https://streamnative.io/blog/client-optimization-how-tencent-maintains-apache-pulsar-clusters-100-billion-messages-daily) by Mingyu Bao and Dawei Zhang from **Tencent** TEG Data Platform Department.
+- [How Apache Pulsar is Helping Iterable Scale its Customer Engagement Platform](https://streamnative.io/blog/how-apache-pulsar-is-helping-iterable-scale-its-customer-engagement-platform) by Greg Methvin from **Iterable**.
+- [Powering Federated Learning at Tencent with Apache Pulsar](https://streamnative.io/blog/powering-federated-learning-tencent-with-apache-pulsar) by Chao Zhang from **Tencent** Data Platform Department.

 ### For beginners